derme302/gms-html/README.md

 gmh_canvas_html_set_checked(id, value); // Sets the value of a checkbox gmh_canvas_html_get_checked(id); // Gets the value of a checkbox
 ```
+## Authors and Contributors

+Originally this project was developed by Schalk, but unfortunately changes to the GameMaker runner broke it, this updated version is based on the original source.
+At the moment the project is just maintained by me ([@derme302](https://twitter.com/derme302)), but if you would like to contribute feel free to do so!

+The project is currently under the MIT Licence (MIT)

+## Support or Contact

+Having trouble with GM: HTML?
+Either try the thread on the GameMaker Community or hit me up on Twitter.
+Also you could try the online documentation, however the library isn’t fully documented yet.

 ## Live Example
 Availiable on [Derme's Coffee](http://derme.coffee/html5/gmh/index.html)